Stuck with U: Background and cause

 On April 30, 2020, Bieber tweeted "Special announcement tomorrow at 10 am pst...", following which Grande also tweeted in anticipation of it.
 The next day, the artists took to their social media to announce the release of their song on May 8, 2020.
 It first premiered at 21:00 PDT on May 7, 2020.
-All net proceeds from the track will be donated to the "First Responders Children's Foundation".
-The money will fund scholarships of children of frontline workers whose lives have been affected by the COVID-19 pandemic.
-During an ASCAP interview the song's co-writers Gian Stone & Whitney Philips revealed that the song was originally meant to be a solo performance and that it was Grande's idea to turn it into a duet with Bieber.
+All net proceeds from the track would be donated to the First Responders Children's Foundation.
+A partnership negotiated by Up To More Good.
+The money would fund scholarships of children of frontline workers whose lives have been affected by the COVID-19 pandemic.
+During an ASCAP interview, co-writers Gian Stone and Whitney Phillips revealed that the song was originally meant to be a solo performance and that it was Grande's idea to turn it into a duet with Bieber.